The NSW Law Reform Commission has been asked to review and report on the Anti-Discrimination Act 1977 (NSW).

 If you are unsure if you have experienced homosexual vilification or need more information, you can contact our enquiry service.

-Any public act that threatens or incites violence towards a group of people on the basis of their race, religious belief or affiliation, sexual orientation, gender identity, intersex status or HIV/AIDS status is a criminal offence that should be referred to the police.
+Any public act that threatens or incites violence towards a person or group of persons on the basis of their race, religious belief or affiliation, sexual orientation, gender identity, intersex status or HIV/AIDS status is a criminal offence that should be referred to the police.

 We acknowledge Aboriginal people as the First Nations Peoples of NSW and pay our respects to Elders past, present and future.
 We acknowledge the ongoing connection Aboriginal people have to this land and recognise Aboriginal people as the original custodians of this land.